-At this point, parents will be informed and consulted about any adjustments, interventions or support to be put in place.
-Targets will go home so parents can support their child as well as have clear information about their progress.
+At this point, parents will be asked to attend a meeting and be consulted about any adjustments, interventions or support to be put in place.
+A copy of the IEP will go home so parents can support their child as well as have clear information about their progress.

 "Parents should be fully aware of the planned support and interventions and, where appropriate, plans should seek parental involvement to reinforce or contribute to progress at home."

 SEND code of practice 2014